JCR-CTF/ucc_project_docs/ucc_docs/docs/SIMULATION/Challenges/Flags/Flags.md

 # Programmable Flag
 :::caution
-Programmable flags are only available on Hosted or Enterprise Ucc Cyber Range instances
+Programmable flags are only available on Hosted or Enterprise UCCD instances
 :::

 Programmable keys allow you to use Python code to check user submissions when static or regex flags are not flexible enough.